stoduk/calibre_plugin_xray/SPECIFICATION.md

 This tool aims to produce a series of meta-data files to be interpreted by the Kindle when reading a book.
 This file aims to describe what the format is, with the hope the tool can create this!

 # X-Ray
-The X-Ray file is the one that the reader will see when selecting the X-Ray button while reading a book.
+The X-Ray file contains the information that the reader will see when selecting the X-Ray button while reading a book, or when highlighting a character/term in that book.
 It will show various highlights, character summaries, frequency of a character being mentioned, etc.

 ## Versions
 There have been two versions of this file, the old version which is JSON data, and the new version which is an SQLite DB.
 The information in both is roughly equivalent.